DevOps Certification Training Course

 Docker Images are stored in the Docker Registry.
 It can be either a user’s local repository or a public repository like a Docker Hub which allows multiple users to collaborate in building an application.

-Docker Container: Docker Container is a running instance of a Docker Image as they hold the entire package needed to run the application.
+Docker Container: It is a running instance of a Docker Image as they hold the entire package needed to run the application.
 So, these are basically the ready applications created from Docker Images which is the ultimate utility of Docker.

-Now, that you know the basics, if you want to learn about the architecture of Docker then you can click here.
+Now, that you know the basics, if you want to learn about the architecture of this technology then you can click here.

 Docker Swarm is a technique to create and maintain a cluster of Docker Engines.
 The Docker engines can be hosted on different nodes, and these nodes, which are in remote locations, form a Cluster when connected in Swarm mode.